deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 ![](charts/charts_10_1.png "🔼 Figure 1: Observatioins about visual redundancy acoross layers.
 Left: TextVQA performance of LLaVA-1.5 with varying ratio of retained image tokens at different layer.
 The preserved image tokens are those that receive the highest attention from the text tokens.
 Right: Visualization of attention map in shallow and deep layers.")

-> 🔼 The chart visualizes the impact of dropping different ratios of image tokens at various layers of a Large Vision Language Model (LLaVM) on TextVQA task performance and attention patterns, revealing that visual redundancy increases with depth.
+> 🔼 The chart visualizes the relationship between the proportion of retained image tokens at different layers of a Large Vision Language Model (LLaVM) and its performance on a TextVQA task, showing that redundancy increases with depth.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Observatioins about visual redundancy acoross layers.
 Left: TextVQA performance of LLaVA-1.5 with varying ratio of retained image tokens at different layer.
 The preserved image tokens are those that receive the highest attention from the text tokens.
 Right: Visualization of attention map in shallow and deep layers.